tolik518/SoG-Savegame-Editor/README.md

 This is a work in progress tool that reads the savegame from [Secrets of Grindea](https://store.steampowered.com/app/269770/Secrets_of_Grindea/).
 Some key features like changing the nickname or equipment already do work and you can edit your equipment style.
+You can find the structure of the save game on the [wiki page](https://github.com/tolik518/SoG_SGreader/wiki/Savegame-File-Structure).
 There is still a lot to do.
 e.x
 * Filter the suggested items after by slot